 Experience, ideas and resources are helping to build and operate a large-scale project and contribute to the growth and development of Papua New Guinea.

-Santos is one of Australia’s biggest domestic gas suppliers and a leading LNG supplier in the Asia Pacific region.
-For more than 65 years, Santos has been working in partnership with local communities, providing local jobs and business opportunities, safely and sustainably developing its natural gas resources, and powering industries and households.
+Santos is an important Australian domestic gas supplier and LNG supplier in Asia.
+For 70 years, Santos has been working in partnership with local communities, providing jobs and business opportunities, safely developing natural gas resources and from there powering industries and households.